Can OCD Make You Believe Things That Aren’t True?

 How OCD Affects Thoughts and Beliefs?

 OCD targets the way you think, not just what you think about.
-It creates doubt where none existed.
+It creates doubt even when there is no real reason to question something.

 Why OCD Thoughts Can Feel So Real?

-The brain misinterprets the distress as a threat signal.
-This creates a false sense of urgency.
-Even though you "know" the thought is irrational, your body reacts as if it's true.
+The brain misreads this distress as danger and creates a false sense of urgency.
+Even when you know the thought is irrational, your mind and body react as if it is real, making OCD difficult to ignore.

 OCD Intrusive Thoughts vs Delusions: What’s the Difference?